elixir-bridge/elixir-bridge.github.io/02_Intro_to_Elixir/05-operators-and-variables.markdown

 We can use the `||` (logical OR), `&&` (logical AND), and `!` (logical not) operators which accept arguments of all types.
 All values from these operators evaluate to true except for `false` and `nil`.

-Type the following(one line at a time):
+Type the following one line at a time:

 ```elixir
 iex> 1 || true # 1